 Symptoms Of A Bad Starter Motor

-A bad starter motor will generally cause one of two problems:
+It's been my experience over the years that a starter motor failure will usually cause one of two problems:

-Unfortunately, starter motors can fail intermittently.
-In these cases, the starter motor works fine most of the time, but now and then, it doesn't.
+- An intermittent engine no-crank problem.
+In this type of scenario, the starter motor works fine most of the time, but it doesn't now and then.

 Tools Needed To Test The Starter Motor